Grails-Plugin-Consortium/grails-cxf-client/README.md

-                username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script
+                username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script namespace = [package name to use for generated classes] //optional - uses packages from wsdl if not provided client = [true or false] //optional - used to tell wsdl2java to output sample clients, usually not needed - defaults to false binding = [Specifies JAXWS or JAXB binding files or XMLBeans context files] //optional outputDir = [location to output generated files] //optional - defaults to src/java }
         }
     }

-    }
+Config used at runtime to invoke service.

 <table>
 <tr><td><b>Property</b></td><td><b>Description</b></td><td>Required</b></td></tr>